Christian Bethancourt Player Props: Rays vs. Athletics

-Christian Bethancourt -- with a slugging percentage of .278 in his past 10 games (including no home runs) -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with James Kaprielian on the hill, on June 12 at 9:40 PM ET.
+The Tampa Bay Rays, including Christian Bethancourt (.111 batting average in his past 10 games), take on starter Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rangers.
+He had a hitless showing in his previous game (0-for-4) against the Athletics.

 Christian Bethancourt Game Info & Props vs. the Athletics